SAP-samples/btp-azure-opensap/Week2/Unit1/README.md

 ![Microsoft SharePoint](./images/mss_0140.png)

-3.3 You have to provide a phone number in the following screen, which will be verified by an SMS which is sent you, once you click on **Send Code**.
+3.3 You need to provide a phone number in the following screen, which will be verified by an SMS which is sent you, once you click on **Send Code**.
 Make sure, that you provide your phone number **without the country code and without a leading 0**.

 ![Microsoft SharePoint](./images/mss_0150.png)